aharshi0909/Focus-Blocker/README.md

 ## License

-This project is open source and available for personal and educational use.
+This project is open source and available for personal and educational use under MIT LICENSE.

 ## Credits

+README: ChatGPT
+IDEA: JEE
 Created with ❤️ for productivity enthusiasts who want to stay focused and avoid distractions.

 ---